Involutive Brauer groups and Poincar\'e rings: The Poincaré Brauer space

 \subsection{Azumaya algebras with genuine involution}

 In this section, we introduce the notion of a derived Azumaya algebra with $ \lambda $-involution over a Poincaré ring $ R $.
 We show that such algebras give rise to invertible $ R $-linear Poincaré $ \infty $-categories (Proposition \ref{prop:mod_over_azumaya_geninv_is_invertible}).
-We show that a discrete Azumaya algebra with $ \lambda $-involution defines a derived Azumaya algebra with $ \lambda $-involution in special cases; see Proposition \ref{prop:classical_inv_Azumaya_to_genuine_inv_Azumaya}.
+We show that an ordinary Azumaya algebra with $ \lambda $-involution defines a derived Azumaya algebra with $ \lambda $-involution in special cases; see Proposition \ref{prop:classical_inv_Azumaya_to_genuine_inv_Azumaya}.
 By bootstrapping the relevant results of \cites{MR2493386,MR3190610}[\S3.1]{CDHHLMNNSI}, we show that the Poincaré Brauer group can be regarded as Morita equivalence classes of Azumaya algebras with genuine involution in Corollary \ref{cor: Brauer classes represented by Azumaya algebras with genuine involution}.

 A derived Azumaya algebra (in the sense of Antieau--Gepner and Toën) has an underlying $ \EE_1 $-algebra, where $ \EE_1 $ denotes a homotopy coherent analogue of associativity.
-To homotopy theorists who study group actions, there is a `canonical' generalization of involutions on associative algebras to $ \EE_1 $-algebras.
+To homotopy theorists who study $ C_2 $-actions, there is a `canonical' generalization of involutions on associative algebras to $ \EE_1 $-algebras.
 A derived Azumaya algebra with genuine involution is \emph{not} a derived Azumaya algebra (in the sense of Antieau--Gepner and Toën) with the canonical involution just mentioned -- it is in fact this plus a little more data.
 We recall these notions before introducing the central definition of this section.

-By default, the algebras we will be considering are all in spectra, so we will drop the word `derived' and if we have occasion to refer to a discrete ring we will emphasize that by calling it `discrete.' \begin{recollection} Let $ R $ be an $ \EE_\infty $-ring spectrum.
-Recall \cites{MR2927172,MR2927172,MR3190610} that an $ \EE_1 $-$ R $-algebra $ A $ is said to be \emph{Azumaya} if it is a compact generator of $ \Mod_R $ and if the natural $ R $-algebra map giving the bimodule structure on $ A $
+By default, the algebras we will be considering are all in spectra, so we will drop the word `derived' and if we have occasion to refer to an ordinary ring we will emphasize that by calling it `ordinary.' \begin{recollection} Let $ R $ be an $ \EE_\infty $-ring spectrum.
+Recall \cites{MR2927172,MR3190610} that an $ \EE_1 $-$ R $-algebra $ A $ is said to be \emph{Azumaya} if it is a compact generator of $ \Mod_R $ and if the natural $ R $-algebra map giving the bimodule structure on $ A $